-"Monkeypox has so far about 11 percent mortality in individuals who do not have prior smallpox vaccination," says Dr. Andrea McCollum, an epidemiologist at the CDC, "but smallpox could have, you know, upward of 80 or 90 percent mortality."
+"Monkeypox has so far about 11 percent mortality in individuals who do not have prior smallpox vaccination," says Dr. Andrea McCollum, an epidemiologist at the U.S. Centers for Disease Control and Prevention (CDC), "but smallpox could have, you know, upward of 80 or 90 percent mortality."

 How Does Monkeypox Spread?

 Contrary to its name, monkeypox is not usually spread by monkeys; it was given the moniker after it was first isolated from a monkey colony in 1958.
 The virus is typically spread by small rodents such as dormice, rats, and tree and rope squirrels.
 Scientists still haven't pinned down which species is the natural reservoir for the disease, though some kind of rodent seems likely.

 In 1970, the first case of monkeypox in humans was recorded in the Democratic Republic of the Congo.
 To this day, the DRC and other Central and West African countries, including Nigeria, see the vast majority of monkeypox outbreaks.
 Cases usually crop up in heavily forested, rural areas.
 "These are populations that are routinely hunting wild animals or have close contact with wild animals in the forest," McCollum says.